alexvoss/mkdocs-material-fork/docs/insiders/why-sponsor-us.md

 # Why sponsor us

-If you’ve been using Material for MkDocs and have noticed improvements in your documentation, found your work easier, and enjoyed our features and support through the issue tracker and discussion board, then be assured: this was all accomplished with the finacial support of [our awesome sponsors] as it allows us to contribute more time.
-Want to see this project grow further?

-[:octicons-heart-fill-24:{ .mdx-heart } &nbsp; Show your support <span class="mdx-sponsorship-count" data-mdx-component="sponsorship-count"></span>][squidfunk's sponsor profile]{ .md-button .md-button--primary .mdx-sponsorship-button }
+Material for MkDocs is an Open Source project that is developed and maintained by a small team of individuals who want to devote as much time as possible to make it better every day.
+We need to rely on the financial support of [our awesome sponsors] who buy us the time to work on it.

   [become a monthly sponsor]: sponsoring-tier.md
   [our awesome sponsors]: our-sponsors.md